el3um4s/renderer-electron-window-browser-view/README.md

-# RENDERER for Electron Window: Browser View (NOT YET TESTED)
+# RENDERER for Electron Window: Browser View

 Allow the renderer to use browserView with ElectronWindow